Close

 However, there are some top tips to manage wearing contacts if your eyes feel itchy and dry.
 Read our blog to explore what they are: How to Manage Dry Eye if you Wear Contact Lenses.

 Many people may notice that the change in seasons, the weather or new surroundings can worsen Dry Eye symptoms.
 Changes to the air temperature, humidity and air quality happen with the changing seasons.
-Therefore, it’s natural that in certain seasons, your eyes might feel dryer.
+Therefore, it’s natural that in certain seasons, your eyes might feel drier.

 Spring can bring about seasonal allergies such as hay fever, when allergens in the air are more prominent.
 Whereas cold weather can also irritate dry eyes due to the cold air outside and central heating indoors.
 [15]